jellz/minehut-file-watcher/README.md

 # minehut-file-watcher
-Watch files locally then save them to your Minehut server automatically
+Watch files locally then push them to your Minehut server automatically